-CareerSource Broward (CSBD) held two (2) virtual employer forums for 1) the technology industry on 5/19 and 2) the construction industry on 5/26 to better understand the impacts of the COVID-19 pandemic.
+CareerSource Broward (CSBD) held two (2) virtual employer forums 1) the technology industry on 5/19 and 2) the construction industry on 5/26 to better understand the impacts of the COVID-19 pandemic.
 Each forum had a guest speaker followed by a panel discussion and open dialogue allowing for those in attendance to participate and share their experiences and insights.
 Based on the information shared at the forums, we developed specific strategies and action steps to assist employers in each of these targeted industries.
+Reviewed at the 7/6 Employer Services Committee meeting.